ayushmahadik8/CARS_Sales_Analysis_With_Python/README.md

 Fixed incorrect data types (MSRP and Invoice converted from string to numeric values)

-Checked and handled duplicate entries
+Checked and handled duplicate entries-